 4.3.1 Channel access procedures to initiate a channel occupancy

-For semi-static channel occupancy, the procedures in Clause 4.3.1.1 are followed if ue-SemiStaticChannelAccessConfig is absent.
+For semi-static channel occupancy, the procedures in Clause 4.3.1.1 are followed if semiStaticChannelAccessConfigUE is absent.
 Otherwise, the procedures in Clause 4.3.1.2 are applicable.

 If a UE fails to access the channel(s) prior to an intended UL transmission to a gNB, Layer 1 notifies higher layers about the channel access failure.